clandau/clandau/README.md

 ## Hi 👋 I'm Courtney

+### 😀 About me
+I'm a full-stack software engineer in PA, USA.
+I've got a master's degree in Information Systems and experience in healthcare and education technology.

  ### 🔭 I’m currently working on
 - **🕒 day job**
   - the Learnics platform, a full-stack web application and Chrome Extension using Vue, JavaScript, TypeScript, and Google Cloud